Genocide conviction upheld against former Bosnian Serb military chief Mladic | Law-Order

 Lawyers for Mladic had argued that the former general could not be held responsible for possible crimes committed by his subordinates.
 They sought an acquittal or a retrial.
 Prosecutors had asked the appeals panel to uphold Mladic's conviction and life sentence in full.

-U.N. human rights chief Michelle Bachelet said on Tuesday the final Mladic ruling meant the international justice system had held him to account.
-"Mladić’s crimes were the abhorrent culmination of hatred stoked for political gain," Bachelet said in a statement.
-"Today’s decision is about his individual responsibility for his dreadful acts, not about collective punishment or apportioning guilt to any particular community."
+United Nations human rights chief Michelle Bachelet said on Tuesday the final Mladic ruling meant the international justice system had held him to account.
+"Mladic’s crimes were the abhorrent culmination of hatred stoked for political gain," Bachelet said in a statement.

-Mladic was found at his trial to have been part of "a criminal conspiracy" in seeking to purge Bosnia of non-Serbs with the critical support of then-Serbian President Slobodan Milosevic, who died in 2006 shortly before the verdict in his own ICTY trial for genocide and crimes against humanity.
-Mladic was found by the lower ICTY court to have played a leading role in some of the most gruesome crimes committed on European soil since the Nazi Holocaust of World War Two.
+The lower ICTY court ruled Mladic was part of "a criminal conspiracy" with Bosnian Serb political leaders.
+It also found he was in "direct contact" with then-Serbian President Slobodan Milosevic, who died in 2006 shortly before the verdict in his own ICTY trial for genocide and crimes against humanity.
+Mladic was judged to have played a decisive role in some of the most gruesome crimes committed on European soil since the Nazi Holocaust of World War Two.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)